active-logic/xgoap-demos/Assets/Sentinel/README.md

 ### Add props to the map

 This is a minor update to the `Ground` and `GroundModel`.
 Once we have added props at key locations on the map, the bot can no longer get in range; the solver stalls after exploring all possibilities.

+### Modeling the 'pull' action.

+Since pulling works 'backwards' relative to the agent's facing direction, we need to keep their orientation up to date; we won't add a 'turn' action yet - instead, we assume rotation and translation are linked.

+There are two conditions to move a prop:
+- The agent must be facing the prop
+- The tile behind an agent should not be obstructed

+`SentinelModel.Pull` implements the planning action; the ground model is updated accordingly:
+- At the prop location, set map ID to 'ground'
+- At the sentinel location, set map ID to 'prop'
+- Move the sentinal one unit back

+The ground model needs a similar update when the game action is applied.